 Under certain circumstances, Google will help you remove photos from search results.
 While this isn’t the same as removing a photo from the Internet, it still helps to minimize exposure of the image.
-View Google’s Removal Policies and legal removal requests to find out more about the situations in which Google will remove content, including copyright infringement and sensitive personal information.
+View Google’s Removal Policies to find out more about the situations in which Google will remove content, including copyright infringement and sensitive personal information.

 Also, Google offers a filtered Safe Search that keeps pornography and other offensive images out of some search results.
 If the photo you want removed qualifies as pornographic or offensive, you can have it removed from the filtered search results by reporting it as offensive.